NadineSandhu/ADA-Application/Step 3: Assessment.md

 ###A: 60,806 (NY)

-Of New York's 120,422 Undergraduate loans given out, 90,614 of the loans were subsidized.(75.25% subsidized, 24.75% unsubsidized) This was the largest difference when compared to other States between subsidized and unsubsidiezed loans.
+Of New York's 120,422 Undergraduate loans given out, 90,614 of the loans were subsidized.(29,808 unsubsidized) This was the largest difference when compared to other States between subsidized and unsubsidiezed loans.

 ####Process:
 1) Sorted spreadsheet by School Type and removed all rows listing "Public" per instructions